VivekDhanwada/nsw-opal-sql-analysis/05-covid-digital-learning/README.md

 # COVID-19 Impact on Digital Learning

-Analysis of how the COVID-19 pandemic affected student engagement with digital learning platforms across five US school districts in 2020, using R and ggplot2.
+Analysis of student engagement, education platform usage, and broadband access data across five US school districts in 2020, using R and ggplot2.

 ## Overview

-This project analyses engagement and broadband access data from five school districts (IDs: 1000, 1039, 1044, 1052, 1131) across 2020 to understand how the pandemic shifted student interaction with online learning tools.
+This project analyses engagement, education platform usage, and broadband access data from five school districts (IDs: 1000, 1039, 1044, 1052, 1131) across 2020 to examine patterns in online learning participation.
 The analysis covers data cleaning, exploratory visualisation, and findings across three analytical questions.

 This project was completed as part of the Master of Business Analytics program at Macquarie University.